 If charged as a felony, a conviction carries a maximum penalty of one year in the California state prison.

 Note that a violation of Penal Code 647.6, even a first offense, is charged as a felony if the defendant has a prior felony conviction for certain specified sex offenses.
-Such offenses include (but are not limited to):
+Such crimes include (but are not limited to):

 Some common defenses to allegations under this statute include:

 Penal Code 288 is a law similar to child annoyance.
-PC 288 is the California statute that punishes the intentional touching of a child, when it is done to:
+PC 288 is the California statute that punishes the intentional touching of a child when it is done to:

-Punishment for lewd acts with a child will vary depending on the child's age and whether force or threats were used.
-Sentences vary from as little as probation and a year in county jail to 10 years in state prison.
+Punishment for lewd acts with a child will vary depending on the child’s age and whether force or threats were used.
+Sentences range from as little as probation and a year in county jail to 10 years in state prison.